joosweb/adonis_api_control/README.md

 About
 Small application for the management of buildings, in order to know who enters and who leaves with their respective data such as the date and time, in addition to a black list where the people who cannot enter will be.

+The exercise is as follows:

+The exercise is the file Exercise.pdf at the root of this repository.

 ## Let us begin